Who We Are

 Spiritual Adaptation Workshop Facilitator

-Climate Arts & Spiritual Adaptation Rabbinic Fellow
+Climate Music and Arts Fellow

 Rabbi Shoshana Meira Friedman is a writer, mother, and climate activist in Boston.
 She serves as the Director of Professional Development at Hebrew College.
 Her song The Tide Is Rising, which she co-wrote with her husband Yotam Schachter, has spread as an anthem in the climate movement.
 Her writing has been published in various venues including The New York Times, YES!
 Magazine, WBUR’s Cognoscenti, and Rooted & Rising: Voices of Courage in a Time of Climate Crisis (Rowman & Littlefield, 2019).